 Picture this: somewhere on the Atlantic coast, waves crash over a sandy beach while seagulls call and swoop through a cloudless, blue sky.
 Lounging on the sand with a friend, you find yourself lost in the pages of a classic Jane Austen novel, not a care in the world.

 In those early conversations with Yang, Booster says he described the concept of the film as a joke and “a little bit as a threat.”
-But a few weeks after its June 3 premiere on Hulu, “Fire Island” has become an undeniable must-watch of the summer.
-Produced by Searchlight Pictures, the film follows Noah (Booster) and his found family of queer misfits during their annual—and possibly final—week-long vacation on New York’s famed isle, historically a haven for LGBTQ individuals.
+But after its June 3 premiere this year, “Fire Island” has become an undeniable must-watch.
+Produced by Searchlight Pictures, the film follows Noah (Booster) and his found family of queer misfits during their annual—and possibly final—week-long vacation on New York’s famed isle, historically a haven for the LGBTQ community.

 While mainstream media often reduces gay male characters to interchangeable dispensers of fashion tips and catty one-liners, “Fire Island” brings some much-needed nuance.
 Because the film portrays dozens of gay characters, audiences get a peek into countless queer subcultures—even the ugly ones.
 “No fats, no femmes and no Asians,” Noah’s friend Keegan (Tomás Matos) says at one point, quoting a line often seen on gay dating app profiles.
-In a later scene, Noah faces off with a rice queen who simultaneously attempts to proposition Noah and guess his ethnicity.
+In a later scene, Noah faces off with a rice queen (a non-Asian man who exclusively chases Asian men), who simultaneously attempts to proposition Noah and guess his ethnicity.